DaltonCallow23/SeniorThesis/README.md

 **Communication Error**
   - If a communication error occurs during command transmission, the ground station retries sending the command and logs the issue.

+#### Use Case 5: Process Data

+**Overview:** The ground station processes and saves received data

+**Main Success Scenario**

+1. Ground Station receives telemetry data
+2. The data is prepared to be saved
+3. The data is saved to a csv file

+**Extensions:**

+**Invalid Data**
+ - If invalid data is attempted to be processed the ground station will discard it and log the discrepancy.

+### Actor: Mother Board

+### Use Case 6: Sensor Data Collection

+1. The MotherBoard will be connected to an assortment of sensors
+2. Periodically the mother board will collect sensor data and prepare it for transmission
 ## Technology Overview

 ### Hardware Components: